Managing Google Kubernetes Engine (GKE) with Terraform

 variable "cluster_name" {

-description = "Name of the GKE cluster"
+description = "The name of the GKE cluster"

 type = string